Edmund Berry Godfrey: Peyton Gang

 In a letter to the Secretary of State, Sir Joseph Williamson, the Lieutenant of the Tower of London named Godfrey as a member of the so-called "Peyton Gang".
 Sir Robert Peyton was MP for Middlesex and a prominent member of the Green Ribbon Club.
 This had been founded by Anthony Ashley Cooper, 1st Earl of Shaftesbury after he had become aware of the Secret Treaty of Dover in which Charles II agreed to convert himself and England to Roman Catholicism in return for money paid by the French King Louis XIV.
-The club, unable to confront the king directly, stirred up popular ill feeling against the Roman Catholic Church.
+The club, unable to confront the king directly, stirred up popular ill feelings against the Roman Catholic Church.
 Peyton hand-picked twelve men (including himself and Godfrey) who plotted to replace the King with a republic, nominally led by Richard Cromwell.
 The founding meeting of the Green Ribbon Club was in the Swan Tavern in King Street, Hammersmith.
 This was owned by Sir Edmund Godfrey, who left it in his will.
-It has been said that after Titus Oates had left his deposition with Godfrey that Godfrey warned one of the intended scapegoats, Edward Colman, who was later hanged, drawn and quartered, and who was a personal friend.
+It has been said that after Titus Oates had left his deposition with Godfrey, Godfrey warned one of the intended scapegoats, Edward Colman, who was later hanged, drawn and quartered, and who was a personal friend.